JigsawStack/jigsawstack-vercel-template/README.md

 # [JigsawStack](https://www.jigsawStack.com)

-This project uses JigsawStack's AI SDK to:
+This project uses JigsawStack's AI SDK to help you achieve the following:

-- extract information from images
+- extract information from any image
 - perform sentiment analysis on a given text
 - translate text to a target language